thecwlzone/thecwlzone-2.0/content/professional.markdown

 <div id="more_development_content" style="display:none">
 ### ProfitStreams

 Alas, ProfitStreams is no longer in business, the LinkedIn URL is [here][ProfitStreams]{:target="_blank"}.
 As Senior Software Developer at ProfitStreams I built web applications for the hospitality industry, with a focus on development of an Online Ordering application for restaurants.
-The technology was Rails 2.3.5 (with a migration plan in place to Rails 3.1) integrated with a Java-based API (driven by [Talend][Talend]{:target="_blank"}) that merged the application data into a unified backend so that clients could log into one central location to see customer data and set up Twitter and Facebook marketing campaigns, among other things.
+The technology was Rails 2.3.5 (with a migration plan in place to Rails 3.1) integrated with a Java-based API (driven by [Talend][Talend]{:target="_blank"}) that merged the application data into a unified backend.
+Clients could log into one central location to see customer data and set up Twitter and Facebook marketing campaigns, among other things.

 ### Internet Pawn, Inc, now dba Pawngo